MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/nodejs-on-windows.md

 To learn more about using Volta to install multiple versions of Node.js on Windows, see the [Volta Docs](https://docs.volta.sh/guide/understanding#managing-your-toolchain).

-## Install your favorite code editor
+## Install Visual Studio Code

-We recommend you [install VS Code](https://code.visualstudio.com), as well as the [Node.js Extension Pack](https://marketplace.visualstudio.com/items?itemName=waderyan.nodejs-extension-pack), for developing with Node.js on Windows.
+We recommend you [install Visual Studio Code](https://code.visualstudio.com), as well as the [Node.js Extension Pack](https://marketplace.visualstudio.com/items?itemName=waderyan.nodejs-extension-pack), for developing with Node.js on Windows.
 Install them all or pick and choose which seem the most useful to you.

 To install the Node.js extension pack: